shadtek/viking-chess/README.md

 - All pieces move like rooks in chess (horizontally or vertically)
 - Pieces cannot jump over other pieces
-- Only the King can occupy the throne (center square) and corner squares
+- Only the King can occupy corner squares (throne is a normal square)

 ### Capturing

-- Pieces are captured by being surrounded on two opposite sides
+- Pieces are captured by being surrounded on two opposite sides by enemy pieces or corners
-- The King requires being surrounded on all four sides to be captured
+- Corners act as hostile squares for capture purposes
 - Captured pieces are immediately removed from the board

 ### Victory Conditions